 She graduated in 2014 presenting a thesis entitled "A unifying language: jazz”, a result of her active researches on the field on the impact of the inter-cultural crossover of the jazz scene on the language currently spoken in America by the new generation through the songwriting process, receiving audience acclaim and extra credits.

-"The Glow” is the inspiration, the divine entity the artist feeds off and is in constant search of.
-The idea at the base of this collection of works is to create an embodiment that shows the definition of an artist in the process of self acknowledgment, and self acceptance, through the struggles that come by the confrontation with real life.
+"The Glow” is the inspiration, the divine entity the artist is in constant search of.
+The idea at the base is to create a collection of works that shows the formation of an artist in the process of self acknowledgment, and self acceptance, through the struggles that come by the confrontation with real life.

 Taglialatela combines original rhapsodies (Happiness, Silly Girl) to songs, which show traces of the influence of soul and gospel (Take Me Back, The Glow).
 She also reveals her ability as a lyricist on two tunes written by her bandmates, "Frantasy", by Francesco Ciniglio, and "There's That Smile", by Dayna Stephens, and on a Wayne Shorter’s masterpiece, “Nefertiti”, which is a double tribute to the composer and to the famous queen of the Egypt, an important figure often remembered and celebrated for her incredible beauty, and not enough for the prosperity and the cultural revolution she brought to her people.
 Icing on the cake, the band performs two atypical arrangements of some Antonio Carlos Jobim’s classics, “Inutil Paisagem” and “Retrato Em Branco and Preto”.

-Come check back!
-New dates will soon be announced!
+Come check back, new dates will be added soon!